Eigenvalue estimates for the fractional Laplacian on lattice subgraphs: Proof of Theorem

 and $\{\phi_j\}_{1\leqslant j\leqslant |\Omega|}$ are the corresponding standardized eigenfunctions.
-In this section, we follow the methods in \cite{1983On,BL21,1994Estimates} to derive the upper and lower bounds of the Dirichlet eigenvalues of the fractional Laplacian, proving Theorem~\ref{thm:main1}.
+In this section, we follow the methods in \cite{1983On,BL21,1994Estimates} to derive the upper and lower bounds of the Dirichlet eigenvalues of the fractional Laplacian, and prove Theorem~\ref{thm:main1}.